Criticism of IOC over Peng 'rubbish'

 Pound said the call was a "great step forward" and the "right approach".

-"What the IOC established is that quiet and discreet diplomacy gets you better than clashing symbols," Pound, the IOC's longest-serving official, added.
+"What the IOC established is that quiet and discreet diplomacy gets you better than clashing cymbals," Pound, the IOC's longest-serving official, added.

 "That's not the way you deal with any country, certainly not with China."